Ferhat Çökmüş

-Ferhat Çökmüş (born 14 February 1985) is a footballer who plays for Donatim.
+Ferhat Çökmüş (born 14 February 1985) is a former footballer.
 Born in Switzerland, he represented Turkey at under-21 international level.

 Club career

 He plays in either the rightback or defensive midfielder positions.
 Standing at 180 cm and weighing 75 kg, he has previously played for FC Ostermundigen, BSC Young Boys and Trabzonspor.
 His jersey number is 85.
 He holds both Turkish and Switzerland passports.